monakki/jup-perps-client/README.md

 This client is auto-generated from Jupiter Perpetuals IDL files using Codama.

 To make changes:
-1. Update IDL files in `idl/` folder
+1. Update IDL files in `generator/idl/` folder
-2. Run `bun run generate`
-3. Rebuild package with `bun run build`
+2. Rebuild package with `bun build:js`

 ## 🔗 Links